Marty Bergen (baseball): Boston Beaneaters (1896–1899)

 Bergen had been troubled by right hip issues throughout his career, and on January 28, 1899, he had surgery to address an abscess on the hip.
 That season, he only played 72 games, with Boileryard Clarke (60) and Billy Sullivan (22) also chipping in.
 He batted .258 with 32 runs scored, 67 hits, one home run, and 34 RBI.
 Though there were rumors that he broke his hip during the year, evidence suggests otherwise.
 Bergen played all nine innings of the team's second-to-last game of the year on October 13 and did not mention a broken hip in a visit to his doctor after the season.
 The Beaneaters had a 95–57 record but finished second in the NL this time, behind the Brooklyn Superbas.
 The Sandusky Star and The Bangor Daily Whig and Courier pinned the blame for the second-place finish on a rift that had developed between the sullen Bergen and his teammates.
 For years, Andrew Freedman, owner of the New York Giants, had been interested in acquiring the catcher in a trade, and most people within the game of baseball believed Bergen would be a Giant in 1900.

+Over four seasons, Bergen played in 344 major league games for the Beaneaters, 337 of which came at the catcher position.
+He had a career batting average of .265 with 180 runs scored, 339 hits, 69 extra base hits, 10 home runs, and 176 RBI.